Our Programs

 Workforce Development

-E/BFSC was awarded a Community Services Block Grant from the United Planning Organization (UPO) to implement the Readiness Individualized Support and Employment Program (RISE uP).
-RISE uP is E/BFSC's Workforce Development program that assists individuals to become more independent by securing employment, increasing educational attainment, starting a business, and removing social barriers to economic success.
+E/BFSC was awarded a Community Services Block Grant from the United Planning Organization (UPO) to implement the Readiness Individualized Support and Employment Program (RISEuP).
+RISEuP is E/BFSC's Workforce Development program that assists any adult DC-Resident over 18 to become more independent by securing employment, increasing educational attainment, starting a business, and removing social barriers to economic success.

 Employment